Towards Realistic Detection Pipelines of Taiji: New Challenges in Data Analysis and High-Fidelity Simulations of Space-Based Gravitational Wave Antenna: Introduction

-LISA is currently the most established international space-based GW detection mission, which has already been approved by the European Space Agency to enter the engineering phase, preparing for the launch in 2035~\cite{LISA_gets_go}.
-Meanwhile, the Taiji project, initiated in 2008 by the Chinese Academy of Sciences (CAS), is also stated for launch in the 2030s.
-The baseline design of Taiji comprises three spacecrafts (SCs) forming a triangular constellation with 3-million-kilometer arms.
+LISA is currently the most established international space-based GW detection mission, which has already been approved by the European Space Agency to enter the engineering phase, preparing for the launch in 2035~\cite{LISA_gets_go}. {Meanwhile, the Taiji project, initiated in 2008 by the Chinese Academy of Sciences (CAS), is also stated for launch in the 2030s~\cite{taiji_0,taiji_2}.} The baseline design of Taiji comprises three spacecrafts (SCs) forming a triangular constellation with 3-million-kilometer arms.
 The constellation operates in a heliocentric orbit and leads the Earth by approximately $20^\circ$.
 As a recent milestone, Taiji-1, a technology demonstration satellite of Taiji~\cite{taiji1}, was launched in 2019 and had completed its mission to verify Taiji's key payloads and technologies, including laser interferometor~\cite{taiji1_laser_interferometry}, inertial sensor~\cite{taiji1_inertial_sensor}, micro thruster~\cite{taiji1_micro_thruster}, drag-free control~\cite{taiji1_drag_free}, and data processing~\cite{taiji1_data,taiji1_grs_calibration}, \emph{etc}.
 Moreover, during its free fall, Taiji-1 also operated as a gravity recovery satellite and produced the global gravity model TJGM-r1911~\cite{taiji1_gravfield}.
 All these advancements pave the paths towards the final Taiji mission.

-The scientific operation of Taiji will last for at least 5 years, during which it will be observing burst, continuous, and stochastic GW signals in the 0.1 mHz - 1 Hz band, originating from various sources, including $\mathcal{O}(10^7)$ extra-Galactic and Galactic binaries (GBs) ($\mathcal{O}(10^4)$ resolvable, others forming a confusion foreground)~\cite{taiji_confusion_noise}, $\mathcal{O}(10)$ - $\mathcal{O}(10^2)$ massive black hole binaries (MBHBs)~\cite{mbhb1,mbhb2,mbhb3}, $\mathcal{O}(1)$ - $\mathcal{O}(10^3)$ extreme mass-ratio inspirals (EMRIs)~\cite{emri_rate}, the inspiral phase of $\mathcal{O}(1)$ - $\mathcal{O}(10)$ stellar-mass black hole binaries (sBHBs)~\cite{sbhb_rate1,sbhb_rate2}, as well as the astrophysical and/or cosmological stochastic GW backgrounds (SGWBs), \emph{etc}.
+The scientific operation of Taiji will last for at least 5 years, during which it will be observing burst, continuous, and stochastic GW signals in the 0.1 mHz - 1 Hz band, originating from various sources, including $\mathcal{O}(10^7)$ extra-Galactic and Galactic binaries (GBs) ($\mathcal{O}(10^4)$ resolvable, others forming a confusion foreground)~\cite{taiji_confusion_noise}, {$\mathcal{O}(10)$ - $\mathcal{O}(10^2)$ massive black hole binaries (MBHBs)~\cite{TaijiStandardSiren,TaijiLISAStandardSiren}}, {$\mathcal{O}(1)$ - $\mathcal{O}(10^3)$ extreme mass-ratio inspirals (EMRIs, the number is inferred from the research on LISA~\cite{emri_rate})}, {the inspiral phase of $\mathcal{O}(1)$ - $\mathcal{O}(10)$ stellar-mass black hole binaries (sBHBs)~\cite{sbhb_rate1}}, {as well as the astrophysical and/or cosmological SGWBs~\cite{PhysRevD.109.063520,Chen:2024jca}, \emph{etc}}.